Entry Points into a Health Information Management (HIM) Career

 The Future of Working in HIM

 The jobs listed above are not the only launching points for a career in HIM.
-In fact, for those with current careers requiring the following skills listed below, the transition into HIM may be relatively easy.
+In fact, for those with current careers that require the skills listed below, the transition into HIM may be relatively easy.
 These are the ten most important skills required of HIM professionals, according to the American Health Information Management Association’s (AHIMA) Workforce Study: